U.S. Route 8: 21st century

+In the 2020s, the entire US 8 corridor through Wisconsin was designated as an Alternative Fuel Corridor for electric vehicles.

 Future

 WisDOT has completed the environmental studies of bypasses of Barron and Cameron in Barron County.
 These bypasses would form a continuous expressway through the area.
 No funding has been identified to complete the projects.
 The entire length of US 8 in the state has been classified as a North Country Corridor in the Connections 2030 Plan by the department.
 This designation marks the highway as a priority in "continued safety, enhanced mobility and efficiency" as well as "modernization to correct outdated infrastructure design".